frontenddogma/web-development-glossary/manuscript/e.md

 Exit status
 : A small number passed from a child process (or callee) to a parent process (or caller) when it has finished executing a specific procedure or delegated task.&nbsp;[†](#w-exit-status)

+Expertise, Authoritativeness, Trustworthiness
+: A concept from Google’s _Search Quality Evaluator Guidelines_ to help assess the quality of websites and apps.

 Express
 : A web application framework for Node.js.
 Express is designed for building web applications and APIs.
 It has been called the _de facto_ standard server framework for Node.js.
 Express was first released in 2010.&nbsp;[†](#w-express) ℹ︎&nbsp;[expressjs.com](https://expressjs.com/)